legenddaniel/provincial-population-canada/README.md

 Due to a solution conflict, now the page will go back to top after resize, orientation change and refresh.

+On Edge, Safari and mobile Firefox due to compatibility no smooth scroll

 Bugs:

-    On Safari unload / pagehide not triggered
+    1. On Safari unload / pagehide event not triggered.

-    On Safari
+    1. On Safari the address/menu bar are counted as window.innerHeight leading to a layout mess-up.

+    1. On Safari when changing orientation the layout might be messed up, try refreshing and then use full screen or portrait mode, or double tap the page to restore to normal.

-    On Firefox the province images keep flickering despite preload and cache
+    1. On Firefox the province images keep flickering despite preload and cache

-    On Edge, Safari and mobile Firefox due to compatibility no smooth scroll
+    1. On Edge the slot machine widget (province selector) might have a flicker due to unknown reason.
+Partially fixed to make it look better.

 <img src="img/qr-page.png">